akash202004/100x-dev/15/Readme.md

 3. docker run

    - Lets you start a container
-     -p - let’s you create a port mapping
+   - -p let’s you create a port mapping
-     -d.
-     - Let’s you run it in detatched mode
+   - -d Let’s you run it in detatched mode

 4. docker build